docker-mailserver/docker-mailserver/README.md

 Recommended:
 - 1 CPU
-- 1GB RAM
+- 1-2GB RAM
+- Swap enabled for the container

 Minimum:
 - 1 CPU
 - 512MB RAM

 **Note:** You'll need to deactivate some services like ClamAV to be able to run on a host with 512MB of RAM.
+Even with 1G RAM you may run into problems without swap, see FAQ.

 ## Usage